MPirtac/SciFiUI/README.md

 Each of those classes are drawing various shapes.
 The Circle.java class draws 3 cercles and 2 moving arcs around each circle.
 I used to pushMatrix and popMatrix to make the arcs rotate.
 I also used the pushMatrix and popMatrix in the ArtificialID class.
 The pushMAtrix and popMatrix is used to draw circles made up of dots which represent the artificial ID of a person.

+To draw the graph.
+I drew the gridlines first and then the lines.
+I used the map function to map the height of the lines.
+Underneath the graph there will be random text which will represent the information displayed by each line.
+The text is stored in a csv file.
+The code for loading the data and dispalying the text is strored in the Ui class.
+The text will not be visible at all the times.
+In order for the text to appprear the user should press on 'm'.
+I did this using a if statement.
+To use the text in ui I had to use the getters and setters.
+In the same csv file I stored the information for the pie chart.
+That text gets displayed in the same way.
+The pie chart was drawn in a separate class mainly using arcs.

 # What I am most proud of in the assignment